MEPP-team/MEPP2/Install.md

  6. Optionally download the ['addon_05' binary kit (LIRIS host)](https://download.gforge.liris.cnrs.fr/meppbin/windows/vs2015/MEPP/kits/MEPP2_local_vs2015_64_addon_05.7z) for FBX
    (download size 54 MB, installation size 679 MB)

+ 7. Optionally download the ['addon_06' binary kit (LIRIS host)](https://download.gforge.liris.cnrs.fr/meppbin/windows/vs2015/MEPP/kits/MEPP2_local_vs2015_64_addon_06.7z) for Draco
+   (download size 35 MB, installation size 467 MB)

- 7. Extract the 'core' ('MEPP2_local_vs2015_64.7z') binary kit; ensure that the absolute path to the 'local_vs2015_64' directory is short (less than 50 characters) and does NOT contain any whitespace (troubles have been encountered with 'Mes Documents' for example)
+ 8. Extract the 'core' ('MEPP2_local_vs2015_64.7z') binary kit; ensure that the absolute path to the 'local_vs2015_64' directory is short (less than 50 characters) and does NOT contain any whitespace (troubles have been encountered with 'Mes Documents' for example)

- 8. Extract CMake 3.12.4 from 'path_to\local_vs2015_64\\\_utils_\cmake-3.12.4-win64-x64.zip'
+ 9. Extract CMake 3.12.4 from 'path_to\local_vs2015_64\\\_utils_\cmake-3.12.4-win64-x64.zip'

- 9. Set a new user environment variable 'MSVC_KIT_ROOT' to 'path_to/local_vs2015_64' (beware of the directory separator, it must be '/' here)
+ 10. Set a new user environment variable 'MSVC_KIT_ROOT' to 'path_to/local_vs2015_64' (beware of the directory separator, it must be '/' here)

- 10. Add ';path_to\local_vs2015_64\\\_bin_' to the PATH system environment variable, just after the Windows system paths, but before any other path, in order to avoid a library version conflict; beware of the ';' path separator
+ 11. Add ';path_to\local_vs2015_64\\\_bin_' to the PATH system environment variable, just after the Windows system paths, but before any other path, in order to avoid a library version conflict; beware of the ';' path separator

- 11. Extract the 'addon_01' binary kit, if needed, into the 'path_to' directory
+ 12. Extract the 'addon_01' binary kit, if needed, into the 'path_to' directory

- 12. Extract the 'addon_02' binary kit, if needed, into the 'path_to' directory
+ 13. Extract the 'addon_02' binary kit, if needed, into the 'path_to' directory

- 13. Extract the 'addon_03' binary kit, if needed, into the 'path_to' directory
+ 14. Extract the 'addon_03' binary kit, if needed, into the 'path_to' directory

- 14. Extract the 'addon_04' binary kit, if needed, into the 'path_to' directory
+ 15. Extract the 'addon_04' binary kit, if needed, into the 'path_to' directory

- 15. Extract the 'addon_05' binary kit, if needed, into the 'path_to' directory
+ 16. Extract the 'addon_05' binary kit, if needed, into the 'path_to' directory

+ 17. Extract the 'addon_06' binary kit, if needed, into the 'path_to' directory

 ### Building stage